Introduction to Mobile Development

-Building mobile applications can be as easy as opening up your IDE, throwing something together, doing a quick bit of testing, and submitting to an App Store – all done in an afternoon.
+Building mobile applications can be as easy as opening up the IDE, throwing something together, doing a quick bit of testing, and submitting to an App Store – all done in an afternoon.
 Or it can be an extremely involved process that involves rigorous up-front design, usability testing, QA testing on thousands of devices, a full beta lifecycle, and then deployment a number of different ways.

-In this document, we’re going to take a thorough introductory examination of building a Xamarin mobile application, including:
+This guide is a thorough introductory examination of building a Xamarin mobile application, including:

 - Introduction to Xamarin – List of features of the Xamarin platform.